Almy, Wyoming

 Almy was a coal mining camp in Uinta County, Wyoming, United States, near the town of Evanston.
+Named for James T. Almy, a clerk for the Rocky Mountain Coal Company, Almy was strung out along the Bear River for 5 miles and owed its existence solely to coal mining.
+Her 4,000 residents suffered more than their share of mining tragedies.

 In 1881, an explosion killed 38 miners in the Central Pacific Mine, marking the first mine explosion west of the Mississippi River.
 Another explosion killed 13 in 1886, and a third explosion in Red Canyon in 1895 killed 62 miners, the third worst mining disaster in Wyoming history.
 Following the second explosion, the Wyoming territorial legislature established the office of the state mining inspector, which eventually shut down the Almy mines in the 1940s after it was deemed too dangerous to mine there.

 1881 explosion

 On March 4, 1881, gases in the Central Pacific Mine number 3 exploded, killing 38 miners.
 On March 10, the Cheyenne Weekly Leader reported the disaster: